news-stand/news_stand/CONTRIBUTING.md

 1. Run the [tests][] before submitting a pull request.
 1. Tests are very, very important.
 Submit tests if your pull request contains new, testable behavior.
+   - We wil require at least 1 test per pull request where possible

 ## Checklist: